Car Care Tips

 Proper Wheel Alignment

 Keeping your wheels properly aligned will not only help your vehicle get more even tire wear, but it will also help your vehicle achieve better fuel economy.
 Don’t confuse wheel alignment with wheel balancing.
-Both are important maintenance items, but are different procedures.
+Both are important for proper vehicle maintenance, but are different procedures.

 Avoid Idling Your Vehicle

 If you expect to be stopped in your vehicle for an extended period of time, turn the engine off.
-Consider going into an establishment instead of going through the drive-up.
+Consider going into an establishment instead of idling in the busy drive-thru.
 Limit warming up your vehicle in the winter.

 Check your owner’s manual for the correct octane level for your vehicle’s engine.
 20 percent of drivers purchase premium fuel when filling up at the pump, but less than 5 percent of cars on the road have engines designed for high octane fuel.
 If your engine was not, then pumping premium is only putting you at a loss.
 (Source: www.aaa.com)